Thavarshan/base/README.md

 # :package_description

 ---
 This package can be used as to scaffold a typical PHP package.
-Follow these steps to get started:
+It's easy to set up:

-1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton
+Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton and have fun creating your package.
-2. Run `chmod +x bin/setup.sh && bin/setup.sh` to run a script that will replace all placeholders throughout all the files
-3. Have fun creating your package.
 ---

 This is where your description should go.
 Try and limit it to a paragraph or two.
 Consider adding a small example.